 Although fielders will change their position slightly for every batter, those shifts are normally small, and the fielders start play within a few steps of the center of their normal zone on the field.
-Some batters have such strong batting tendencies that teams will use an extreme shift against them.
+However, some batters have such strong batting tendencies that teams will use an extreme shift against them.
 In an extreme shift, fielders will move so far from their normal positions that some of them will start play in a position normally occupied by another fielder.

 Such extreme shifts are almost always used against power hitters with very strong tendencies to pull the ball.
 The most famous example of a shift was that used against Ted Williams.
 In Williams's words, in the most extreme version of shift:

 - The third baseman, Kenny Keltner, moved behind the bag at second; the shortstop, Boudreau, moved to the right of second base; the center fielder, Pat Seerey, moved into the right fielder's position; the right fielder moved to the line; the second baseman moved closer to first and back on the grass in short right; the first baseman moved to the line behind first.
 The only man remaining to cover the entire area left of second base was the left fielder, George Case, and he was about thirty feet behind the skin of the infield.

 Batter shifts were relatively exceptional until the 2010s, when they began to be used regularly by manager Joe Maddon of the Tampa Bay Rays, and not just against extreme pull hitters.
 The availability of precise data on the hitting tendencies of each batter made it possible to design a custom defensive positioning for each batter, resulting in many more instances of a defensive shift being used in a typical game, especially as a number of other teams began to imitate the Rays' approach.
 For example, data collected by the Bill James Handbook indicated that major league teams used such shifts 2,400 times in 2010, but 13,300 in 2014, a five-fold increase.